 As a first-generation college student, their main passion is to make the subjects easily digestible yet impactful for their future students, as well as being a positive and supportive figure in their lives.

-Daniel is a part-time Teaching Assistant in Political Science.
+Daniel was a part-time Teaching Assistant in Political Science.
 He is a first-generation college student.

 Daniel earned his Associate's Degrees in Social & Behavioral Science, and Social Work from Cuyamaca College in June 2020.